Mshehu5/CsvToJsonHng/README.md

 ## Dependencies

 This Script Has only two Dependencies:

-a.
-Python 3.7 or higher which can be installed at [python](https://www.python.org/downloads/)
+1. Python 3.7 or higher which can be installed at [python](https://www.python.org/downloads/)
-b.
-Pandas which can be installed from your Terminal using `bash pip install pandas `
+2. Pandas which can be installed from your Terminal using `bash pip install pandas `

 ## Guidlines to run Script